The Great Chimera is a Classic Greek Novel, which is for sure worth it to discover, by reading it in Greek, or the translation in another language.

 Click here to see the trailer of the play

-If you’re an advanced student in Greek, you could have a go and test your reading comprehension skills by reading the original.
+Yes it is !
+So, if you’re an advanced student in Greek, you could have a go and test your reading comprehension skills by reading the original.